 This increases the odds of converting shoppers as they are already looking for that category of products.
-They already have strong purchase intent.
+They already have a strong purchase intent.

-Called the Product Attribute Targeting (PAT), the feature makes it “easy” to advertise your products in a specific sub-set.
+Called Product Attribute Targeting (PAT), the feature makes it “easy” to advertise your products in a specific sub-set.

 Negative Keywords Are Your Friends (+ ACoS)

 Amazon negative keywords are excluded from a more extensive keyword (“long-tail” keywords).
 You won’t want to rank for some search terms in many cases.

 Look at the search terms available via Amazon’s tools or through third parties.
 And see where the opportunity lies for targeting people searching directly within Amazon.

 Similar to how Google works, Amazon has people showing direct interest in something through their search engine, meaning that you’ll want to be very specific with the keywords targeted.

 Like how Google works, Amazon has people showing a direct interest in something through their search engine.
 You’ll want to be very specific with the keywords targeted.